mthorrell/gbnet/paper/paper.md

 As seen in this example, once an instance of `XGBModule` has been defined, it can be combined with any other model logic supported by PyTorch.
 This straightforward example demonstrates GBNet’s ease-of-use in defining complex models.

-As of this writing, there do not appear to be any alternatives that directly integrate XGBoost and LightGBM with an easy-to-use auto-differentiation framework like PyTorch.
-There are related projects that attempt to combine aspects of trees and neural networks, such as Deep Neural Decision Forests (DNDF), DeepGBM, or NODE; however, these typically involve complex neural network structures or stacking methods.
-GBNet provides a simpler, direct integration.
-GBNet bridges the simplicity and performance of gradient boosting with the flexibility of neural network modeling.
+GBNet is the first software package to combine state-of-the-art gradient boosting software with neural network packages in a near-seamless and general way.
+Other packages either solve similar problems by providing Gradient Boosting packages with slightly more complex capabilities (@DBLP:journals/corr/abs-2007-09855, @ordinalgbt) or, simply as a method to combine GBMs and Neural Networks, resort to different types of stacking or other more complex combinations (@dndf, @deepgbm, @ndt, @node).
+GBNet allows users of the world's best gradient boosting packages to explore many of the rich architectural possibilities available through PyTorch.

 ## Research Applications

 Several research areas stand to benefit from GBNet.
-GBNet itself contains a forecasting application (`gbnet.models.forecasting`) that has improved performance over Meta's Prophet algorithm on a set of benchmarks seen in the notebook linked [here](https://github.com/mthorrell/gbnet/blob/main/examples/simple_forecast_example.ipynb).
+GBNet itself contains a forecasting application (`gbnet.models.forecasting`) that has improved performance over Meta's Prophet algorithm [@taylor2018prophet] on a set of benchmarks seen in the notebook linked [here](https://github.com/mthorrell/gbnet/blob/main/examples/simple_forecast_example.ipynb).
 The package also provides an ordinal regression implementation (`gbnet.models.ordinal_regression`) featuring the ordinal loss which itself is complex, has fittable parameters and is not included in either XGBoost or LightGBM.
 A notebook [here](https://github.com/mthorrell/gbnet/blob/main/examples/ordinal_regression_comparison.ipynb) demonstrates the ordinal regression application.

 More broadly, GBNet may benefit any researcher looking to leverage non-parametric methods while still retaining structural control over their model.
 In particular, researchers using PyTorch mainly for its ability to produce outputs suited for their application may prefer GBNet at times because XGBoost and LightGBM themselves are incredibly robust.
 Neural networks can be finicky, requiring many small adjustments and normalizations, while GBMs often just work.

 Research into network architectures specifically tailored for GBMs may also hold intrinsic value.
 Several classic architectures previously explored exclusively with pure neural network methods are now accessible for GBMs through GBNet.
-Important concepts and methods such as embeddings, autoencoders, variational methods, and contrastive learning may exhibit novel and interesting properties when integrated with GBMs.
+Important concepts and methods such as embeddings [@mikolov2013distributed], autoencoders [@hinton1993autoencoders], variational methods [@kingma2013auto], and contrastive learning [@hadsell2006dimensionality] may exhibit novel and interesting properties when integrated with GBMs.

 # Software Description and Examples

 GBNet comprises two primary submodules:

 - `gbnet.xgbmodule`, `gbnet.lgbmodule`, `gbnet.gblinear`: Contain PyTorch Module classes (`XGBModule`, `LGBModule` and `GBLinear`) that integrate XGBoost, LightGBM and a linear booster respectively.
 - `gbnet.models`: Includes practical implementations of models using either `XGBModule` or `LGBModule`.
-Currently there are two implementations. `gbnet.models.forecasting` provides a Sci-kit Learn interface for an optimized version of Forecast $(t)$ seen above.  `gbnet.models.ordinal_regression` provides a Sci-kit Learn interface for Ordinal Regression.
+Currently there are two implementations. `gbnet.models.forecasting` provides a Sci-kit Learn interface [@scikit-learn] for an optimized version of Forecast $(t)$ seen above.  `gbnet.models.ordinal_regression` provides a Sci-kit Learn interface for Ordinal Regression.

 ## Forecasting Example